ava-labs/avalanchego/genesis/README.md

 - `initialAmount`: Initial unlocked amount minted to the `avaxAddr` on the X-Chain
 - `unlockSchedule`: List of locked, stakeable UTXOs minted to `avaxAddr` on the P-Chain

-Note: if an `avaxAddr` from allocations is included in `initialStakers`, the genesis creates includes all the UTXOs in the `unlockSchedule` as part of the locked stake of the genesis validators.
+Note: if an `avaxAddr` from allocations is included in `initialStakers`, the genesis includes all the UTXOs specified in the `unlockSchedule` as part of the locked stake of the corresponding genesis validator.
 Otherwise, the locked UTXO is created directly on the P-Chain.